ciphs/cryptocurrency/README.md

 CIPHS Smart Contract will automatically convert Ether to CIPHS and deliver CIPHS to contributor address.
 Directly send Ether to Contract Address [0xa4ff5ce0556f9ff0797ae525ec5ba9b723878a3e](https://etherscan.io/address/0xa4ff5ce0556f9ff0797ae525ec5ba9b723878a3e) from erc20 compatible wallet. (do not send ether from your wallet on exchange)

 #### CENTRAL MINTER
 Community may propose addtional release of CIPHS into circulation.
 1 Million of new CIPHS will be release per proposal once voting has been made and achieve 80% agreement or 7 days.
-New mint CIPHS will be release to Investor wallet upon succesful release of CIPHS.
+New mint CIPHS will be release to Contributor wallet upon succesful release of new CIPHS into circulation.

 #### ACCOUNT BANNING
 Will be use upon attack on CIPHS account.
 An anti-crook system to protect user funds from hackers, account hijacking, market manipulation or any related digital crime.